natom75/nuclear-reactor-sim/README.md

 - **The control rods' status per rod**
 - **The circulating waters' speed**

 But before You start the simulation, You can set the following parameters too.
-These parameters cannot be changed by You after the simulation has started, but the system can change them.
+These parameters cannot be changed by You after the simulation has started, but the simulation can affect them, and they affect the simulation too.
 - **Type of fuel rods**
 - **Enrichment of fuel rods**